 build: 1 windows (detached)

--F uses tmux format strings, so you can swap in fields such as #{session_created} or #{session_attached} when a script or status check needs different details.
+-F expands tmux format strings, so you can swap in fields such as #{session_created} or #{session_attached} when a script or status check needs different details.
+Detached means no client is currently attached to that session.

 $ tmux list-sessions -f '#{==:#{session_name},ops}'